isfaidaznam/loan-repayment-prediction/README.md

 The 'address_state' column is converted into a numerical value, solely to be able to be process further.
 Zipcodes may have more correlations than address state.

-Below are the sample code snipet for the following transformation:
+Below is an example code snipet for the following transformation:
 ``` python
 def transform_address_state(state):
     try: